bchao1/image-editor/README.md

-# Image Editor
+# Cool Image Editor
 > Google SPS '20 Project Page

-Playing with photos - more than just filters.
+More than just filters 😎.

 ## Guidelines
 Please refer to [This Document](./guide.md).